-The City College of Acupuncture course is structured to run over three years.
+The City College of Acupuncture programme is structured to run over three years.
 Each year has 60 days of classroom tuition.
 These days roughly coincide with school terms, so you will get breaks at the traditional times such as Christmas, Easter and the Summer.
 Our office will be able to give you an accurate timetable of our dates.

-As a course subject to accreditation by the BAAB we are committed to providing you with 400 hours of clinical experience.
+As a programme subject to accreditation by the BAAB we are committed to providing you with 400 hours of clinical experience.
 You will spend a minimum of 200 of those hours taking personal responsibility for real patients in our multi-bed clinic.
 You will be supervised taking cases, forming a diagnosis and treating with acupuncture.
 As you grow in confidence, you will be given increasing autonomy in your actions until you able to work as a stand-alone professional acupuncturist.

 As a private college we are able to keep a close eye on our overheads!

 • Appropriate life experience or 120 points at ‘A’ level

 • No previous practitioner experience or science qualifications are required

 Many people studying acupuncture are doing so as a career change and may not have previous academic qualifications.
 This need not be as a barrier to becoming a successful practitioner!
 Our in-depth interview techniques will be able to establish if you are suitable to enrol on our course.